Generative Models for Crystalline Materials: Databases

 \section{Databases}

 The effectiveness of ML methods strongly depends on the quality of the underlying data, as high-quality data is crucial for ensuring model reliability and generalization.
 The development of comprehensive and accurate crystal structure databases is thus of paramount importance in computational materials science, motivating the community efforts to invest in curated databases.
 On the one hand, the experimental materials science community has been gathering measurements and characterization results into open-access databases.
 On the other hand, the scarcity of experimental data has motivated the generation of large-scale simulated datasets using DFT, which complement and expand existing resources.
 While these databases are often categorized as experimental or DFT-calculated, many are hybrid in practice.
 Additional efforts have also led to the creation of application-specific databases tailored to particular materials.
+It is important to note that existing crystal structure databases are inherently imbalanced.
+Certain chemical elements, space groups, and structure types are strongly overrepresented due to historical research focus, experimental accessibility, and computational screening strategies.
+These representation biases can influence generative models in the absence of additional constraints.
+However, the quantitative impact of these biases remains difficult to assess given the lack of alternative, unbiased reference datasets.
 In this section, we present existing publicly available crystal structure databases, also summarized in \textbf{Table~\ref{Table_1}}.